-Category Winds (1 min sustained winds in mph, kt, and km/hr) Summary People, Livestock, and Pets Mobile Homes Frame Homes Apartments, Shopping Centers, and Industrial Buildings High-Rise Windows and Glass Signage, Fences, and Canopies Trees Power and Water Example 5 > 155 mph > 135 kt > 249 km/hr Catastrophic damage will occur People, livestock, and pets are at very high risk of injury or death from flying or falling debris, even if indoors in mobile homes or framed homes.
+CATEGORY WINDS (1-min sustained winds in mph, kt, and km/h) SUMMARY PEOPLE, LIVESTOCK, AND PETS MOBILE HOMES FRAME HOMES APARTMENTS, SHOPPING CENTERS, AND INDUSTRIAL BUILDINGS HIGH-RISE WINDOWS AND GLASS SIGNAGE, FENCES, AND CANOPIES TREES POWER AND WATER EXAMPLE Ś 157 mph or higher.
+137 kt or higher.
+252 km/h or higher.
+Catastrophic damage will occur.
+People, livestock, and pets are at very high risk of injury or death from flying or falling debris, even if indoors in mobile homes or framed homes.
 Almost complete destruction of all mobile homes will occur, regardless of age or construction.
-A high percentage of frame homes will be destroyed, with total roof failure and wall collapse.
+A high percentage of frame homes will be destroyed, with total roof failure and wall collapses.
 Extensive damage to roof covers, windows, and doors will occur.
-Large amounts of windborne debris will be lofted into the air.
-Windborne debris damage will occur to nearly all unprotected windows and many protected windows.
-Significant damage to wood roof commercial buildings will occur due to loss of roof sheathing.
+Large amounts of windows, and doors will be lofted into the air.
+Wind borne debris damage will occur to nearly all unprotected windows and many protected windows.
+Significant damage to wood roof commercial buildings will occur due to loos of roof sheathing.
 Complete collapse of many older metal buildings can occur.
 Most unreinforced masonry walls will fail which can lead to the collapse of the buildings.
 A high percentage of industrial buildings and low-rise apartment buildings will be destroyed.
 Nearly all windows will be blown out of high-rise buildings resulting in falling glass, which will pose a threat for days to weeks after the storm.
 Nearly all commercial signage, fences, and canopies will be destroyed.
-Nearly all trees will be snapped or uprooted and power poles downed.
-Fallen trees and power poles will isolate residential areas.
+Nearly all trees will be snapped or uprooted and power poles poles will isolate residential areas.
 Power outages will last for weeks to possibly months.
-Long-term water shortages will increase human suffering.
-Most of the area will be uninhabitable for weeks or months.
-Hurricane Andrew (1992) is an example of a hurricane that brought Category 5 winds and impacts to coastal portions of Cutler Ridge, Florida with Category 4 conditions experienced elsewhere in south Miami- Dade County.
+Long- term water shortages human suffering.
+Most of the area will be uninhabitable for weeks or moths.
+Hurricane Andrew (1992) is an example of a hurricane that brought Category 5 winds and impacts to coastal portions of Cutler Ridge, Florida with Category 4 conditions experienced in south Miami- Dade County.

-APPENDIX B

-NEW ENGLAND HURRICANES OF NOTE
+APPENDIX B: NEW ENGLAND HURRICANES OF NOTE